ODZ-UJF-AV-CR/GROWTH_software/README.md

 # GROWTH_software
-Scripts for analysis of data from GROWTH and GROWTH firmware
+Scripts for analysis of data from GROWTH